programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 **Unique identifiers** are one key to understanding Wikidata.
 Wikidata's own identifier for Abdel Nasser can be found in the URL of his page, which is `https://www.wikidata.org/wiki/Q39524`.
 Abdel Nasser and all of the other objects that Wikidata describes are called **items**.
 The Q-number, which is the unique identifier that you find at the end of the URL at the top of every item's page (`Q39524` for Abdel Nasser), is the essence of any item.
 Everything else you see on the page is semantics: labels and descriptions and statements associated with this identifier.

 > ***Sidebar for the theoretically-inclined***: Let's take a moment to reflect a bit more deeply about the significance of these identifiers.
 Wikidata's use of Q-numbers seems to echo an insight developed by theorists in the humanities: there is value in distinguishing between the signifier (the form a sign takes, such as a word or symbol) and the signified (what the sign represents or means).
 This distinction suggests that the relationship between a signifier and what it signifies is not fixed, but shaped by context and interpretation.
 In semiotic analysis, the historical sources we use can be understood as signifiers representing unstable subjective accounts of a multivocal past, rather than fixed, singular objective facts.
+Post-structuralists such as Derrida and Lacan informed postmodern and postcolonial readings that emphasize the instability and subjectivity of meaning and are skeptical of fixed, objective readings of text.
 Wikidata operates a similar distinction by separating identification (stable identifiers) from interpretation (the terms used to describe the identifiers).

 The semantic data model on which Wikidata is based is founded on this same distinction: the words that Wikidata contains (especially its labels and aliases) are provisional, contingent, and changeable, while the things they describe are encoded in unique identifier numbers (such as `Q39524`) that are merely agreed-upon conventions that don't carry meaning in themselves.
 In other words, the unique identifiers are standardized conventions (signifiers) used to represent an item, while the labels, descriptions, and statements associated with them remain open to variation and debate.
 This distinction means that the knowledge base can accommodate changes and variation in arbitrary human semantic choices while organizing the relationship between the people, places, events, concepts, and things that it describes.
 Simply put, Wikidata can use multiple terms for the same idea, and those terms can change, without breaking the database.